open-policy-agent/opa/docs/docs/index.md

 #### Partial Rules

 Partial rules are if-then statements that generate a set of values and assign that set to a variable.
-In the example below `public_network contains net.id` is the rule head and `some net in input.networks; net.public` is the rule body.
+In the example below `public_network contains net.id` is the <GlossaryTooltip term="rule-head">rule head</GlossaryTooltip> and
+`some net in input.networks; net.public` is the <GlossaryTooltip term="rule-body">rule body</GlossaryTooltip>.
 You can query for the entire set of values just like any other value.

 ```rego